 To protect their customers against such attacks, each device needs proper testing before being launched into the public and companies need to update them regularly.

 Failing to do so is bad for both the companies and their consumers, as it only takes a single large-scale breach in consumer data to completely ruin the company.

 2. Brute-forcing and the issue of default passwords

 The Mirai botnet, used in some of the largest and most disruptive DDoS attacks is perhaps one of the best examples of the issues that come with shipping devices with default passwords and not telling consumers to change them as soon as they receive them.

-There are some government reports that advise manufacturers against selling IoT devices that come with default (read, hackable) credentials such as using “admin” as username and/or passwords.
+There are some government reports that advise manufacturers against selling IoT devices that come with poor security credentials such as using “admin” as username and/or passwords.

 That said, these are nothing more than guidelines now, and there aren’t any legal repercussions to incentivize manufacturers to abandon this dangerous practice.

-Weak credentials and login details leave nearly all IoT devices vulnerable to password hacking and brute-forcing in particular.
+Weak passwords and login details leave nearly all IoT devices vulnerable to password hacking and brute-forcing in particular.

-The only reason why Mirai malware was so successful is that it identified vulnerable IoT devices and used default usernames and passwords to log in and infect them.
+The only reason why Mirai malware was so successful is that it identified vulnerable IoT devices and used default passwords to log in and infect them.